okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 ## Send a request

-If you have an access token, see [Make a request with an access token](#make-a-request-with-an-access-token) to test sending an API request in Postman.
+* If you have an access token, see [Make a request with an access token](#make-a-request-with-an-access-token) to test sending an API request in Postman.

-Postman incorporates getting an access token and sending a request using the **OAuth 2.0** Authorization tab.
+* If you don't have an access token, Postman incorporates getting an access token and sending a request with the **OAuth 2.0** authorization type option.
 See [Get an access token and make a request](#get-an-access-token-and-make-a-request).

 ### Get an access token and make a request

-Request an access token by making a call to your Okta [org authorization server](/docs/concepts/auth-servers/) `/authorize` endpoint.
+Request an OAuth 2.0 access token by making a call to your Okta [org authorization server](/docs/concepts/auth-servers/) `/authorize` endpoint.
 Only the Okta org authorization server can mint access tokens that contain Okta API scopes.

-In Postman, the initial `/authorize` request is included in the **OAuth 2.0** Authorization tab > **Configure New Token** section.
+In Postman, the initial `/authorize` request is included in the **Authorization** tab > **OAuth 2.0** type > **Configure New Token** section.

 > **Notes:**
 > * See [Token lifetime](/docs/reference/api/oidc/#token-lifetime).